jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 In that case, parsing as <code>+("a", "b", "c")</code> is exactly what would be desired.

 So, what's the conclusion of all of this?
 I've learned (and re-learned) a heap more about how the Ops group works, I've played a lot with dispatch, and I've thought deeply about edge-cases for adding strings.
 I've also been exposed to a bit more Julia.
 All in all, a worthwhile dive into something potentially silly, but a lot of fun.
-If you have some thoughts on the matter, leave a comment or reply on Twitter -- I'd love to hear about another angle to this story.
+If you have some thoughts on the matter, leave a comment here or reply on Twitter -- I'd love to hear about another angle to this story.